 Day 3: Indian Pacific

-Included transfer from your hotel to the train terminal.
-Board the Indian Pacific at Sydney Central Station this afternoon.
-Relax in your cabin or mingle in the Outback Explorer Lounge as you leave Sydney behind.
+Included private transfer from your hotel to the train terminal.
+Board the Indian Pacific and at Sydney Central Station this afternoon and settle in to your Platinum Cabin.
+Relax, or mingle in the Outback Explorer Lounge as you leave Sydney behind.
 Enjoy dinner on board as you head toward the far West toward Perth.
 Dinner served on board in the classic Queen Adelaide Restaurant.

 Day 4: Indian Pacific